tfulanchan/kau-docs/docs/486/ch7.md

 + To bring incremental changes, and attention toinnovation that enable them to out perform the competition.
 + It is the'circumstances' of innovations that often Determine whether currant industry leaders orupstart companies win acompetitive war.

-### The Strategy of Disruption-From Inventor's Dilemma to Inventor's Solutions

 + New-entrants are more likely toovertake old leaders in disruptive circumstances,
 + When the challenge istocommercialize asimpler, more convenient product that sells forless money and attract to new customers.
 + Established current large companies can capture disruptive growth, rather than bedefeated it,ifthey aware of the circumstances ofdisruptive innovations and areable to use it for them and their own benefit.